cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 The resizing method will squish our input image from a 16:9 aspect ration to a square aspect ratio.
 We'll need to account for this when we get to the post processing section.

 #### Apply Model Specific Preprocessing

-Finally, we need to modify the RGB channel values of the image so that they are in the same range of values that the model was trained on.
-The model that we'll be using has a ResNet50 architecture and was pretrained on the ImageNet dataset.
-This means we need to first scale the RGB channel values and then add the ImageNet mean for each channel.

 This is where we'll make use of the `PoseNetShader` we made earlier.